North Korea's Kim tells China, economy a priority

 Kim, in his late twenties, has sought to impose his own stamp on the top leadership of North Korea, and recently ousted Vice Marshal Ri Yong-ho, the country's leading military figure, who was seen as close to Kim Jong-il.

 Kim Jong-un was named marshal of the army in a move that cemented his power.
-He already heads the Workers' Party of Korea and is First Chairman of the National Defense Commission.
+He already heads the Workers' Party of Korea and is First Chairman of the National Defence Commission.

 He is gearing up to experiment with agricultural and economic reforms after purging Ri Yong-ho for opposing change, a source with ties to both Pyongyang and Beijing told Reuters.